-(b) Investments, deriving from the historic assets of the Diocese, generate income which substantially covers the costs of paying the diocesan staff and running the diocesan office.
+(b) Investments, deriving from the historic assets of the Diocese, generate income which help to cover the costs of paying the diocesan staff and running the diocesan office.

 (c) The Church of England Pensions Board provides pensions for the past service of our chaplains through the 'Funded Pensions Scheme', together with help for retirement housing.

 (d) The Common Fund (see below) is used in two main ways: